 It may sound obvious but you need to make sure your food is safe to eat for the consumer; treat the food as if you are going to consume it yourself and avoid making it harmful to eat.
-Always remove any unsafe food from your work station and complete the relevant incident report form afterwards.
+Always remove any unsafe food from your work station and complete the relevant incident report form afterward.
 You also need to make people aware why you have removed the food and why you have recalled previously removed food.

 It is important to ensure you are also keeping records of where you got your food from (traceability); you may be required to provide this information at any time so have it to hand.

-When it comes to selling food make sure you are not misleading someone by saying the food is of different quality than it actually is.
-This could be done by word of mouth, labelling, advertising or marketing.
+When it comes to selling food make sure you are not misleading someone by saying the food is of a different quality than it actually is.
+This could be done by word of mouth, labeling, advertising or marketing.
 If you sell food directly to the public you are required to display your food hygiene rating in full view.

 Managing Food Hygiene

 When it comes to food hygiene there are several factors you need to consider.

 Firstly, do you have a Hazard Analysis and Critical Control Point (HACCP) plan?
 A HACCP is a plan to help keep your food safe from chemical, physical and biological safety hazards.

 Are your “food contact materials clean”?
 Surfaces, cooking equipment, packaging and food processing equipment all need to be kept in a clean condition at all times.
 If the food contact materials change the food or transfer anything onto the food, the food isn’t safe for consumption.
 By keeping the work station clean it will prevent the food from being affected by bacteria such as salmonella, E.coli 0157 and campylobacter.